readfog/url/README.md

 When running *urlsh* with docker-compose, the **preferred** way, `DATABASE_URL` is automatically set from [`POSTGRES_*`](https://hub.docker.com/_/postgres) variables.

-> Please note that `urlsh` does not ship with `.env` loader so to run it in bare metal, one needs to use `export KEY=VALUE` or `source .env` manually.
+> Please note that `url` does not ship with `.env` loader so to run it in bare metal, one needs to use `export KEY=VALUE` or `source .env` manually.

 If `REDIS_URL` is provided with `redis://host:port`, then it will cache popular urls,